indexeddbshim/IndexedDBShim/README.md

 browsers and Node.js.__

 Even if a browser natively supports IndexedDB, you may still want to use this shim.
-Some native IndexedDB implemenatations are [very buggy](http://www.raymondcamden.com/2014/9/25/IndexedDB-on-iOS-8--Broken-Bad).
+Some native IndexedDB implementations are [very buggy](http://www.raymondcamden.com/2014/9/25/IndexedDB-on-iOS-8--Broken-Bad).
 Others are [missing certain features](http://codepen.io/cemerick/pen/Itymi).
 There are also many minor inconsistencies between different browser implementations of IndexedDB, such as how errors are handled, how transaction